Ask a doctor about a prescription for TRAMADOL ANDROMACO 100 mg/2 ml Injectable Solution and Perfusion Solution

 ___________________________________________________________________________

-Information on the handling of Tramadol Andrómaco100 mg/2 ml injectable solution and for infusion EFG
+Information on the handling of Tramadol Andromaco 100 mg/2 ml injectable solution and perfusion EFG

-The medicine is supplied in ampoules with a breaking point.
-The ampoule has a breaking point line and can be easily opened.
+The medication is supplied in ampoules with a breaking point.
+The ampoule has a breaking line and can be easily opened.

 Additional information on administration

-For severe pain, if a higher dose is required, 2 ml of injectable solution (equivalent to 100 mg of tramadol hydrochloride) can be administered.
+If a higher dose is required in case of intense pain, 2 ml of injectable solution (equivalent to 100 mg of tramadol hydrochloride) can be administered.

-It may be necessary to use higher doses on demand (pain treatment according to needs), for the treatment of postoperative pain in the first hours after surgery.
+A higher dose may be required on demand (pain treatment according to needs) for the treatment of post-surgical pain in the first hours after surgery.
 The doses required in 24 hours after surgery are usually not higher than those of a normal administration.

-This medicine is administered intravenously (usually in the veins under the skin of the arm), intramuscularly (usually in the buttocks) or subcutaneously under the skin.
+This medication is administered by intravenous route (generally in the superficial veins of the arm), by intramuscular route (generally in the buttocks), or by subcutaneous route under the skin.

 Intravenous administration should be slow with 1 ml of injectable solution (equivalent to 50 mg of tramadol hydrochloride) per minute.

-Alternatively, the medicine can be diluted in an appropriate solution for infusion (e.g. 0.9% sodium chloride solution or 5% glucose solution) for administration by infusion or controlled analgesia of the patient (PCA).
+Alternatively, the medication can be diluted in a suitable solution for perfusion (e.g., 0.9% sodium chloride solution or 5% glucose solution) for intravenous perfusion or patient-controlled analgesia (PCA).

-This medicine has been shown to be incompatible (immiscible) with injectable solutions containing diclofenac, indomethacin, phenylbutazone, diazepam, flunitrazepam, midazolam, and glyceryl trinitrate.
+It has been shown that this medication is incompatible (immiscible) with injectable solutions containing diclofenac, indomethacin, phenylbutazone, diazepam, flunitrazepam, midazolam, and glyceryl trinitrate.

 25.0 mg/ml | 2 ml + 2 ml |